 Tech Talks are a weekly opportunity to learn how to do more, and do it securely with your cloud software and services.
 Each week, we host a short talk from a subject matter expert, followed by a community driven Q&A where Agile IT’s clients can ask our engineers any of their most pressing questions.
 This is a free service for our clients.
 August 2nd’s Tech Talk featured Rich Carlsen, a Microsoft Solutions Architect who provided a helpful overview of getting started using Azure Security Center to protect your cloud and on-premise assets.Security in the Modern Workplace? ---------------------------------

 Security is a broad area, it covers almost every aspect of the work place, from when we walk in through doors, sit at our workstations, and send files.
-Thankfully, there are some cool things happening with Azure that allows us to expand out security in new and powerful ways.
+Thankfully, there are some cool things happening with Azure that allow us to expand security in new and powerful ways.

 Security is as easy as A..B..C…

-Get started quickly usin intelligent and available Azure Security Services
+Get started quickly using intelligent and available Azure Security Services

 - Azure Security Center

 - Azure Site Recovery

 - Configure - Update management, scripting automation and configuration

 - Govern - Policy and cost management